Rabder/cse15l-lab-reports/lab5.md

  ## Setup for reproducing this problem
  1. Clone this repository: https://github.com/Rabder/list-examples-grader.git.
 This is the grading script my lab partner and I wrote during lab.
- 2. The file hierarchy should look like this:
+ 2. The file hierarchy should look like this: <br />
  ![File hierarchy of project](file_hierarchy.png)